 Yes, we welcome your participation.
 The Fellowship program is designed to help early-stage entrepreneurs not only launch their ideas, but also to help them solve market challenges (such as market penetration or expansion), improve service models, or test an improved product prototype.

-To help take their product or service to the next level, the program will award Fellows with Microsoft hardware and software, including Windows 10, Office 365 and Azure credits, and more.
+No, there is no direct monetary award for those selected to be part of the Fellowship Program.
+However, to help take their product or service to the next level, the program will award Fellows with Microsoft hardware and software, including Windows 10, Office 365 and Azure credits, and more.
 Fellows will also receive six months of technical and strategic mentorship from Microsoft staff and local and international experts.
 The Fellowship will be kicked off by a one-week long “bootcamp” in Nairobi, with travel expenses provided by Microsoft.
 There, Fellows will work together with Microsoft staff to share ideas and develop their plans for achieving their goals over the following six months, a hackathon will also take place to help refine or build prototypes.
 Throughout the Fellowship, we will learn more about the specific needs of the Fellows and their solutions in order to tailor a program of support that will most benefit them.

 To be eligible to apply for an #Insiders4Good East Africa Fellowship, you must be a legal resident of Kenya, Rwanda, Tanzania, or Uganda, (age 18 or over) and registered in the Windows Insider Program.
 Government employees, employees of Microsoft Corporation, employees of Microsoft subsidiaries, and their immediate family members are not eligible.
 Products and services that have previously won awards from competitions are not eligible.
 Other eligibility conditions apply.
 See the #Insiders4Good Fellowship’s complete Program Terms for details.